Global Configuration

 Combine the two repositories in a new virtual repository:

-- In the Repositories input, add the chainguard and maven-central repositories so that the chainguard repository is the first in the displayed list.
+- Add the chainguard and maven-central repositories.
+Ensure the chainguard repository is the first in the displayed list.
+Use the icon on the right of the repository name to drag and drop repositories into the desired position.

 - Press Create Virtual Repository.